UT-Computational-NE/progression_problems/docs/source/progression_problems/TRIGA/system_specifications.rst

 Three distinct end fixture designs have been fabricated—referred to as original, integral, and streamlined—as illustrated in :numref:`figure-fuel-elements`.
 For the sake of simplicity, these end fittings are typically approximated using a conical geometry.
-As such, an conical equivalent estimate is provided for this specification assuming a cone with a base-radius equal to the cladding outer-radius.
+As such, an conical equivalent estimate is provided for this specification assuming a cone with a base-radius equal to the cladding outer-radius and a cone slope squared of ``r2 = 0.25``, with the remaining length of the end-fixture treated as a solid cylinder.
 General geometric specifications relevant to the TRIGA progression problems are summarized in :numref:`table-fuel-element`, and the axial configuration of the fuel element is depicted in :numref:`figure-fuel-element-axial_profile`.

 .. _figure-fuel-elements: